koltyakov/generator-sppp/README.md

 Generated project allows immediately start developing SharePoint client-side solutions in Visual Studio Code or any other editor with instant publishing changes to SharePoint web site and downloading specific assets from SP Document library folder to local project assets which can be enforced with Git Diff algorithm for tracking changes.

+---
+# New in v.2.1.4

+- JSON schema is added to `./config/app.json` file.

 ----
 # New in v.2.0.0